macropin/django-registration/README.rst

     pip install django-registration-redux==2.0a2

-If you find any issues with this alpha release, please submit an issue or a pull request (compared against the ``django-2.0`` branch).
+If you find any issues with this alpha release, please submit an issue or a pull request (compared against the  `django-2.0 branch <https://github.com/macropin/django-registration/tree/django-2.0>`_).
 Once Django 2.0 is officially released, we will take our version out of alpha and officially drop support for Django<1.11 on master.

 Installation